Knowledge base

 Download emails locally

-Another solution (not recommended) could be to configure a software/email client by choosing reception via the POP3 protocol, which will have the effect of downloading the messages locally and only the inbox will be affected.
+Another solution (not recommended) could be to configure a software/email client by choosing to receive via the POP3 protocol, which will have the effect of downloading the messages locally and only the inbox will be affected.

 Has this FAQ been helpful?